higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

      - Recipe.class.php
      - .htaccess files
    - Updates configuration files for the production environment:
-     - Replaces config.php with bluehost_config.php (no longer directly modifies config.php references)
+     - Replaces config.php with bluehost_config.php
      - Replaces api_config.php with bluehost_api_config.php
    - Updates the url_for() function in core_utilities.php to use WWW_ROOT in production mode
      - Updates initialize.php comments for clarity